 It does that, but there’s a problem.
 It’s quite firm, and unless you’re sufficiently heavy, you won’t be able to collapse the padding with your body weight sufficiently to lean back in the chair.

-Of all the complaints associated with the chair, that’s far and away the most common one and has prompted many of the people who have purchased it to sit forward, ignoring the backrest entirely.
-As you might suspect, that negates just about all of the ergonomic value of the chair.
+Of all the complaints associated with the chair, that’s far and away the most common one.
+It has prompted many people who have purchased it to sit forward, ignoring the backrest entirely.
+As you might suspect, that negates just about all of the chair’s ergonomic value.

 As we said, it’s a solid design, but this is an instance where when we say it’s optimized for bigger, taller people, we really mean it.
 As in, to the point that average-sized people probably won’t be able to sit in it properly.